monopole/snt/apps/examples/DAM/README.md

 declarations to modify resources, rather than achieving modification via templates.
 It facilitates coupling cluster state changes to version control commits.
-It encourages forking a configuration, customizing it, and rebasing to capture upgrades from the original configuration.
+It encourages forking a configuration, customizing it, rebasing to capture upgrades from the original configuration.